valette/FROG/Readme.md

 	 * -t threshold : inlier probability threshold.
 Default : 0.5
 	 * -l path      : path containing reference landmarks.

+FROG outputs several files:
-This results in a set of transform files (transformXX.json) which can be used to transform images using the VolumeTransform executable
+ * a set of transform files (transformXX.json) which can be used to transform images using the VolumeTransform executable
+ * histograms_linear.csv and histograms.csv, which provide histograms of distances (bin size = 1) between matching keypoints after registration (one histogram per input image).
+An example of such histograms is shown in figure 5 of the paper. histograms_linear.csv contains histograms after linear registration, histograms.csv contains histograms after deformable regstration.

 comments, suggestions : https://github.com/valette/FROG/issues